unixwzrd/unixwzrd.github.io/html/_posts/2025-04-08-Remote-Debugging-With-VSCode.md

 2. More Detailed Explanation of pathMappings

 Many users might not be familiar with pathMappings in the launch.json.
-You could explain how localRoot and remoteRoot work—i.e. that they help map the file system structure between the remote host and your local development environment, ensuring breakpoints are placed in the correct files.
+You could explain how localRoot and remoteRoot work-i.e. that they help map the file system structure between the remote host and your local development environment, ensuring breakpoints are placed in the correct files.

 3. Troubleshooting Tips